CASE STUDY | EventBase

 What clients affectionately called “scaling hell.”

 Some crucial tasks, such as designating inventory and setting base ticket prices, lacked product support altogether and were done by hand; sometimes by clients, sometimes by Ticketmaster support - and sometimes by both.
-The lack of digital tools made it impossible for clients to share their work for others to build upon, resulting in a massive amount of duplicated / wasted effort.
+The lack of digital tools made it impossible for clients to share their work for others to build upon, resulting in a massive amount of duplicated and wasted effort.

 The Proposition